 I was born in Houston, Texas in 1993 and my childhood was spent hopping from Appalachia, to the Carolinas and finally to Kentucky.
-(No, I do not have an accent.)
+(Sadly, I do not have an accent.)

 I discovered my love of documentary photography by accident as a student at Western Kentucky University where I (finally) graduated with a B.A. in Sociology in the Spring of 2018.

 Today, I live in Detroit, Michigan as an independent photographer primarily working with national news outlets.
 My fancy clients include The New York Times, The Washington Post, CNN, Reuters, The Ground Truth Project, ESPN, The Wall Street Journal, The Boston Globe, The Atlantic, AARP, The Bleacher Report, Vice Magazine, Bloomberg, TIME, Mother Jones, Buzzfeed News, Narratively, Victory Journal, Teach for America’s One Day Magazine, Education Week, Yahoo News, Getty Images, and The Detroit Free Press.

 Prior to freelancing, I interned at The Oregonian, The Roanoke Times, The Flint Journal, The Washington Post, The San Antonio Express News and was an international student at The Danish School of Media and Journalism in Aarhus, Denmark.